 The Domain Name ($10- $20/year)

-Businesses often pay approximately between $1 and $2 per month (up to $25 per year) to renew their domain name.
+Businesses often have to shell out anywhere from $1 to $2 per month (that’s up to $25 per year!) to keep their domain name renewed.

 SSL Certificates ($0- $49.99/year)